lordzid/Monster-sprinkler-controller/README.md

 - **"48h Rain Delay"**: Set a 48-hour delay.
 - **"ALL OFF"**: if active then schedules are not executed.

+**I have plans for a rain sensor, but I haven't figured out how to implement it reliably yet.
+I am not entirely satisfied with what is on the Internet.**

 ### Irrigation Schedule Setup
 - **"Smaragd Schedule"** (*"Golden Smaragd"*):
   - **"Schedule 1"**, **"Schedule 2"**, **"Schedule 3"**: Enable/disable and set times (**"Smaragd Schedule 1 Time"**).